What is Bacterial Vaginosis?

 - Take a daily probiotic, one with the same strain of bacteria (lactobacillus) that is found in healthy vaginas is a MUST.

 While these are our suggestions for BV prevention, every honeypot is different.
 BV cures are available, so your gynecologist can help to guide you with the best course of treatment for you, especially in cases of recurrent BV.
-Untreated bacterial vaginosis could increase your risk for STIs and Pelvic Inflammatory Disease (PID) so it’s always best to consult with your doctor.
+Untreated bacterial vaginosis could increase your risk for STIs and Pelvic Inflammatory Disease (PID) so it’s always best to consult with your doctor about available BV remedies.